paulocilasjr/Tutorial_Galaxy-Ludwig/tutorials/galaxy-ludwig/tutorial.md

 Based on the training curve (blue line) and the validation curve (orange line), we can draw the following conclusions:

-- DATASET IS RELATIVELY EASY FOR THE MODEL TO LEARN:
+- THE DATASET IS RELATIVELY EASY FOR THE MODEL TO LEARN:
     The model starts with a relatively high training accuracy of >0.8 and a very high validation accuracy of >0.96 from the first epoch.
 - CONSISTENT IMPROVEMENT:
     Both training and validation accuracies increase steadily across the epochs.
 This consistent upward trend indicates that the model is learning effectively and becoming more accurate in its predictions with each epoch.
-- LOW RISK OF OVERFFITING/UNDERFITTING:
+- LOW RISK OF OVERFITING/UNDERFITTING:
     The validation accuracy is consistently higher than the training accuracy, which is somewhat unusual but can occur in cases where the validation set is easier or the model benefits from regularization techniques.
 The small gap between training and validation accuracies suggests that the model generalizes well to unseen data, with no significant signs of overfitting/underfitting.
 - APPROACHING CONVERGENCE:
     By the fifth epoch, both the training and validation accuracies are close to 1.0, indicating that the model is approaching its maximum performance.
 The small increments in accuracy between epochs 4 and 5 suggest that the model is nearing convergence, where additional training may yield minimal improvements.